 One of the issues with DRPs is the paperwork it creates.
 If you hold a share and reinvest it for 10 years at 2 DRPs a year, you end up with over 20 acquisition events to manage.
 Add to that issues, bonus issues, share top-up plans… well you get the picture.

-The good news is that Sharesight takes the hassle out of tracking DRPs.
-Our dividend reinvestment plan feature allows you to activate a DRP for a particular holding and automatically track the dividends reinvested.
+The good news is that Sharesight takes the hassle out of tracking dividend reinvestment plans.
+Our DRP feature lets you track a dividend reinvestment plan by activating a DRP for a particular holding and automatically tracks the reinvested dividends for you.
 Alternatively, you may manually reinvest a specific dividend, at the correct reinvestment price.
-Here’s how to get started:

-If the holding is ASX or NZX listed, you may activate the Auto Dividend Reinvestment feature, which will automatically reinvest all dividends.
+If the holding is ASX or NZX listed, you may activate the Auto Dividend Reinvestment feature, which will automatically track a dividend reinvestment plan by reinvesting all dividends.
 Otherwise, you may choose to manually record a dividend reinvestment when you add or edit a dividend payment.
 Either way, when a dividend reinvestment is recorded, a dividend reinvestment trade for the new shares is recorded in your portfolio, in addition to the dividend record.